 A devotional practice consisting of a prolonged journey, often undertaken on foot or on horseback, toward a specific destination of significance.*

-Without being devoted to any particular religion – though certainly not atheists – our pilgrimages are more about connecting to nature, history, and some kind of ancient wisdom.
+Without being adherents of any particular religion – though certainly not atheists – our pilgrimages are more about connecting to nature, history, and some kind of ancient wisdom.

-In religious terms this is often referred to as God.
+In Christian terms this ancient wisdom is often referred to as God.
 Native Americans might refer to it as Great Spirit or the Great Mystery.
-The Chinese might refer to it as the Tao.
+The Chinese might refer to it as The Tao, and Hindus, Brahman.